onetep-devel/documentation/performance.rst

 control memory use more tightly, since GPUs typically have much less RAM available.

 Keywords that might help you are:
+  - ``trimmed_boxes_batch_size n`` (since v8.2.0) -- which controls the batch size when trimming boxes in fast density (and in fast local potential integrals, and fast NGWF gradient).
+The default is 16.
+Reducing this value will decrease memory use on the CPU.
+The lowest you can go is 1.
+    You will likely experience a performance hit if you go below 16.
   - ``fast_density_batch_size n`` -- which controls the batch size over FFTs in fast density.
 The default is 64.
     We need to keep a coarse-grid FFT-box for each element of the batch, both on the CPU and GPU (if in use), per MPI rank.
 This setting is not affected by the number of OpenMP threads.
 Reducing this value will decrease